UmassJin/Leetcode/Design/OS_concepts/Cloud_Computing/Non_SQL.md

          * At node n, send query for key k to largest successor/finger entry <= k
          * if none exist, send query to successor(n)

+      * How we handle the failures ?
+         * we may not find the node which store the data
+            * Save r successors in table
+            * Choose r = 2log(N) suffices to maintain lookup
+         * if the node which save the data has failure
+            * duplicate the key in the Predecessors and successors

+      * When the new node inserted
+         * update the successor and predesessor
+         * talks to neighbors to update finger table (Stablization protocol used by each node)
+         * a new peer affects O(logN) other finger entries in the system
+         * Stabilization Protocol

+      * Virtual Nodes
+         *